equinix-labs/terraform-metal-tanzu/README.md

 # VMware Tanzu Installation on Packet with Terraform
 These files will allow you to use [Terraform](http://terraform.io) to deploy [VMware Tanzu](https://tanzu.io) on [Packet's Bare Metal Cloud offering](https://www.packet.com/cloud/).

-Terraform will create a Packet project complete with a linux machine for routing, a vSphere cluster installed on minimum 3 ESXi hosts with vSAN storage, and an Anthos GKE on-prem admin and user cluster registered to Google Cloud.
+Terraform will create a Packet project complete with a linux machine for routing, a vSphere cluster installed on minimum 3 ESXi hosts with vSAN storage, and a VMware Tanzu supervisor cluster.
 You can use an existing Packet Project, check this [section](#use-an-existing-packet-project) for instructions.

 Users are responsible for providing their own VMware vSphere iso, SDK, Packet account, and upgraded vSphere Enterprise Plus license as described in this readme.